AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingProbabilisticTimeToLeavePredictionModel.md

-# Creating Probabilistic  Time-To-Leave Prediction Model
+# [Retention Systems](../RetentionSystems.md) - Creating Probabilistic  Time-To-Leave Prediction Model

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could predict when the player will leave.